 However, you cannot decrease the number or ratio of onions or peppers.
 This will change the acidity of the recipe and may make it unsafe for water bath canning.

-4 Tips for Canning Homemade Salsa
+4 Tips for How to Can Salsa

 This recipe is able to be canned in a water bath because it has a high acid content.

 - It is important that you keep the same ratios of tomatoes, onions, peppers, and lemon juice to maintain this acidity.

 - The recipe calls for bottled lemon juice to ensure consistent acid levels.
 Fresh lemon juice may not be the same acidity, so it’s important to always use bottled lemon juice.